chenq9901-logic/chenq9901-logic.github.io/Teaching/topology_2025.md

   - Jan 17: The deadline of HW2, at 14:59.
   - Jan 17: Q&A session from 15:00 to 16:00, in Room L1.12, Lab 42.
 - Week 3: Group consultations + Q&A
   - Group consultations will be in this week.
-(More information TBA)
   - Jan 24: The deadline of HW3, at 14:59.
   - Jan 24: Q&A session from 15:00 to 16:00, in Room L1.12, Lab 42.
 - Week 4: Group presentations + guest lecture(s).
   - Jan 27: Lecture on Modal Logic of Space by Nick at 14:00.
-(This will be in-person, place TBA)
+Location: B0.204.
   - Group presentations will be in this week.
-(More information TBA)

 ### Homework Assignments